 The three primary methods for treating mesothelioma are surgery, chemotherapy, and radiation.
-Chemotherapy and radiation therapy can sometimes be used in conjunction with surgery, and vice versa.
+Chemotherapy and radiation may sometimes be used in conjunction with surgery, and vice versa.
 Other emerging treatments that have become more common for fighting mesothelioma are targeted treatments, like immunotherapy.
-Doctors can also administer these treatments in conjunction with others.
-Targeted therapies are generally less invasive than primary methods, like surgery and chemotherapy, but are also newer and less tested.
+Targeted therapies are generally less invasive than primary methods, like surgery and chemotherapy, but are also newer and may not be as effective.
 Researchers have only been developing targeted therapies and immunotherapy within the past couple of decades.

 Why Use Complementary Treatments?

-The use of complementary and alternative medicines (CAM) for cancer, more specifically mesothelioma, does not directly kill cancer and should not be used in place of other treatments recommended by medical professionals.
-However, if adequately combined with primary therapies and the advice of a doctor, particular CAMs have been known to help patients feel better and cope with signs and symptoms caused by mesothelioma and treatment.
+The use of complementary and alternative medicines (CAM) for cancer, more specifically mesothelioma, does not directly kill cancer cells and should not be used in place of other treatments recommended by medical professionals.
+However, if adequately combined with primary therapies and the advice of a doctor, particular CAMs have been known to help patients feel better and cope with the side effects and symptoms caused by mesothelioma treatment.

-The number of patients that seek out complementary and alternative treatments grows every day, especially after a mesothelioma diagnosis.
-A recent study reported that over one-third of cancer patients seek out additional treatments.
+The number of patients who seek out complementary and alternative treatments grows every day, especially after a mesothelioma diagnosis.
+A recent study reported more than one-third of cancer patients research additional treatments.
 It’s vital that patients seeking alternative methods also inform their cancer-care team, as complementary therapies could interfere with primary treatment, rendering them less effective.

-This form of alternative treatment tends to be the most common.
-Supplements can be vitamins, minerals, herbs, botanicals, and amino acids that you eat or drink.
+Supplements tend to be the most common type of complementary therapy.
+These may include vitamins, minerals, herbs, botanicals, and amino acids you eat or drink.
 They take the form of capsules, tablets, pills, powders, and liquids.
-Sometimes when taken correctly, herbal supplements can provide added health benefits, but patients must never use them as primary treatment.
+When taken as intended, herbal supplements can provide added health benefits, but patients must never use them as primary treatment.
 Some herbal medicines that could help with cancer include, but are not limited to:

-This herb helps with protecting your body.
+This herb has anti-bacterial and anti-viral properties and helps protect the immune system.
 You need at least one clove a day or 100-1,000 milligrams of extract for efficacy.

-Ginger has anti-inflammatory and anti-nausea properties.
+Ginger helps reduce inflammation and ease nausea.
 It’s best to use fresh ginger root in your meals instead of ginger supplements.

-Studies show that green tea is a good source of antioxidants.
+Studies show green tea is a good source of antioxidants.
 Polyphenols, a chemical in green tea, has been known to help with antioxidant and anti-inflammatory support.
-Drinking up to 3 cups each day can help get positive results.
+Drinking up to 3 cups each day can yield positive results.

 Flaxseed is abundant in omega-3 fatty acids, which can reduce cancer risk.
-Ground flaxseed is the best version to take, sprinkling some of it on your meals for effect.
+Ground flaxseed is the best version to take.
+Sprinkle ground flax seeds on your meals so they’re easier to digest.

-Also an Indian spice, turmeric could potentially help the body with cancer offense.
-This is because the curcumin in turmeric has been thought to kill cancer cells and slow growth.
-Add some of the seasonings to your meals, or take a supplement for a chance at results.
+A popular Indian spice, turmeric could potentially help the body fight cancer.
+Turmeric contains curcumin, which has shown promise in killing cancer cells and slowing tumor growth.
+Add some of this seasoning to your daily meals or take a supplement for the best results.

-This vitamin helps the body ingest calcium while ensuring the immune, muscle and nervous systems run efficiently.
+This vitamin helps the body absorb calcium while ensuring the immune, muscle, and nervous systems run efficiently.
 15mcg is the daily recommended amount of vitamin D.

-Vitamin E has been known to help with lung cancers.
-The nutrient is fat-soluble and a substantial antioxidant that could help the body remove free radicals and fight cancer cells.
+Vitamin E has been known to help patients with lung cancer.
+This nutrient-dense, powerful antioxidant could help the body remove free radicals and fight cancer cells.
 15mcg is the daily advised amount.

 Mind and Body-Based Therapy

 These therapies are designed to help the patient mentally and physically in their fight against cancer.
-Their efficacy tends to depend significantly on patient outlook and receptiveness of the treatment.
+Their effectiveness depends significantly on patient outlook and receptiveness to the treatment.

-Also known as a psychotherapeutic technique, this procedure is between a therapist and the patient that involves the therapist putting the patient in a hyper-focused state.
-Once the patient is deeply hypnotized, the hypnotist will offer suggestions to minimize distress and improve system experiences, which can also mean reducing pain or nausea.
-What the hypnotist suggests will differ with the patient.
+Also known as a psychotherapeutic technique, this procedure involves a therapist placing the patient in a hyper-focused state.
+Once the patient is under, the hypnotist will offer suggestions to minimize distress and improve daily experiences, which can help reduce pain or nausea.
+Suggestions will differ, depending on the patient.
 They can even make suggestions for the patient to exercise, eat healthily, or stop smoking.

-Also considered “integrative” therapy, meditation helps the user feel more at-ease and physically relaxed.
-This method involves the user finding a quiet place, focusing on a subject with steady breathing, and then holding a specific posture or movement.
-Some meditation specialists suggest repeating a word or phrase out loud, and others prefer physical movement.
+Also considered “integrative” therapy, meditation helps the user feel more at ease and physically relaxed.
+This method involves the user finding a quiet place, focusing on a breathing pattern or image, and then holding a specific posture or movement.
+Some meditation experts suggest repeating a word or phrase out loud, referred to as a mantra, while others prefer physical movement.

-Music therapists work with healthcare professionals to come up with treatment plans for mesothelioma or other cancer patients.
-Music can be calming and relaxing, subsequently helping patients to express emotions during this difficult time.
+Music therapists work with healthcare professionals to come up with treatment plans for mesothelioma and other cancer patients.
+Music can be calming and relaxing, subsequently helping patients express or release emotions during this difficult time.
 Researchers have linked music therapy to the improvement of a patient’s emotional and physical state.
-The process can involve anything from listening and moving to music, to singing, making, and discussing music.
+The process can involve anything from listening and moving to music, singing, playing, and discussing music.

 Tai Chi and Qigong

-Yoga is an old practice that involves breathing, exercise, stretching, and meditation.
-Patients with mesothelioma or other cancers have benefited from yoga because it can help with strengthening the mind, improving strength, flexibility, and balance.
+Yoga is a practice that has existed for thousands of years.
+It involves breathing, exercise, stretching, and meditation.
+Patients with mesothelioma or other cancers have benefited from yoga because it can help with focusing the mind, and improving strength, flexibility, and balance.

 Body-based therapies focus on physical treatments to help strengthen the body, alleviate pain, and increase mobility.
 Each person’s physical ability to withstand these therapies differs and the patient should proceed carefully so as not to overstrain the body.

-One of the most popular complementary treatments among patients, chiropractic care involves physical techniques that are meant to relieve pain and stiffness in joints or muscles.
-These ailments tend to increase when undergoing primary cancer treatments such as chemotherapy, surgery, or radiation.
+One of the most popular complementary treatments among patients, chiropractic care involves physical techniques that relieve pain and stiffness in joints and muscles.
+These ailments tend to increase during primary cancer treatments such as chemotherapy, surgery, or radiation.
 Chiropractic care can also decrease stress levels while increasing mobility, flexibility, and strength.

-It’s important to continue exercising even after a cancer diagnosis to keep the body as healthy as possible to better fight tumors.
-Mesothelioma patients often suffer from fatigue and loss of physical performance, so continuing with a work-out plan can help combat this too.
+It’s important to continue exercising even after a cancer diagnosis to keep the body as healthy as possible.
+Mesothelioma patients often suffer from fatigue, which can lead to a sedentary lifestyle.
+Maintaining a workout plan can help combat this too.
 Your doctor will have specific suggestions for how often and how much to push yourself when working out.

 Risks Associated with Complementary Treatments

 Some therapies make false promises that lead patients astray.
 One of the more common promises is that alternative treatments can cure mesothelioma or other cancers.
-Some make claims that the procedure is simple and without harmful side-effects, but this isn’t always the case.
+Some make claims the procedure is simple and without harmful side effects, but this isn’t always the case.
 Some risks associated with CAMs include: